Vietnam joins Southeast Asian effort on cross-border payments

-JAKARTA : Vietnam's central bank signed an agreement on Friday to be part of an initiative by five other Southeast Asian countries to establish a cross-border payments mechanisms between them.
+JAKARTA: Vietnam's central bank signed an agreement on Friday (Aug 25) to be part of an initiative by five other Southeast Asian countries to establish a cross-border payments mechanisms between them.

 Vietnam will join Indonesia, Malaysia, Thailand, the Philippines and Singapore in working to connect each of their payment systems, including using the QR (quick response) code system for retail transactions.